SherlockGn/virtual-file-system/README.md

-# virtual-file-system
+This is README.md file.

-This is README.md file
+This is a simple java project on "virtual file system".

-This is a simple java project on "virtual file system" All file/direcory structs are virtual in memory
+All file/direcory structs are virtual in memory.

-It can be saved on the hard disk
+It can be saved on the hard disk.

-It support basic commands
+It support basic commands.